Dynamics Of Regular Group Conversations

 The skill of being able to interject and make yourself heard comes into play

 Shyer, more reserved people often have a hard time with this part.
-In one-on-one conversations each person takes turns talking.
+In one-on-one conversations each person takes a turn.
 Occasionally someone will interrupt the other, or talk too much and not let them get a word in, but for the most part there's a comfortable back and forth.
 Group conversations can be orderly, but as they get bigger, and everyone becomes more excited and passionate about the topic, then there's more and more competition to get a turn to speak.

 It's no longer good enough just to have something interesting to add.
 You need to know how and when to interject, and then hold everyone's attention long enough to get your point out.
 People who aren't used to this, or aren't confident and assertive enough about making themselves heard, can find themselves being ignored, talked over, and drowned out.
 The article on rowdy group conversations goes into more detail.

 Group conversations can be tougher if being the center of attention makes you anxious

 Some people generally feel more self-conscious in larger groups.
-They may feel exposed whenever they speak, but especially if they're piping up after not saying in anything in a while, or when they don't know the people they're talking to that well.
+They may feel exposed whenever they speak, but especially if they're piping up after not saying in anything in a while, or when they don't know whomever they're talking to that well.
 Even people who are normally okay in groups sometimes find themselves more in the spotlight than they'd like.
 They may be about to tell a story or give an opinion when they notice all eyes on them, waiting expectantly.
 It makes them feel like they're about to give a speech and that's when the nerves kick in.
 If you struggle with this it's something you can get used to in time.
 You can purposely put yourself in these mini-performance situations and gradually get more comfortable with them.